 The police department is divided up into three categories: Administrative, Investigative, and Patrol.

-The administrative division of the police department is comprised of the Chief of Police, a Lieutenant that assists with administrative duties, two Detectives, a non-uniform administrative assistant to the chief, a non-uniform police clerk, and the crossing guard.
+The Administrative Division of the police department is comprised of the Chief of Police, a Lieutenant who also assists with administrative duties, a non-uniform administrative assistant to the chief, a non-uniform police clerk, and the crossing guard.

 The administrative staff's duties include policy development, emergency planning, monthly state and federal reporting, insurance issues, and the handling of civilian complaints.
 Additionally, Police administration manages the Township's computer systems and public safety record keeping.